 Michael Gibson: Dan’s right and that's a good point.
 Ultimately, though I think what we're concerned about here, even under a senior lender, is that fraud could still take place before the EB5 proceeds even went out.
 Once escrow is released and the funds are available to be lent, I think at that point, you need to also add some protections.

-Rupy Cheema: The fact is the senior lender will have steps put into place to protect their funds, but they wouldn't necessarily be looking at how the EB5 money is being drawn.
+Rupy Cheema: The fact is the senior lender will have steps put into place to protect their funds, but they wouldn't necessarily be looking at how the EB5 fund is being drawn.

 Michael Gibson: Right.
 All the senior lender wants to know is that the EB5 money is there and available for the project.
 Once it's released from escrow and available to be lent, they're not going to be monitoring that at all.